chaitin/SafeLine/README.md

   - It defenses for all of web attacks, such as `SQL injection`, `XSS`, `code injection`, `os command injection`, `CRLF injection`, `XXE`, `SSRF`, `path traversal` and so on.
 - **`Rate Limiting`**
   - Defend your web apps against `DoS attacks`, `bruteforce attempts`, `traffic surges`, and other types of abuse by throttling traffic that exceeds defined limits.
-- **`Captcha Challenge`**
+- **`Anti-Bot Challenge`**
-  - CAPTCHA challenges to protect your website from `bot attacks`, humen users will be allowed, crawlers and bots will be blocked.
+  - Anti-Bot challenges to protect your website from `bot attacks`, humen users will be allowed, crawlers and bots will be blocked.
 - **`Authentication Challenge`**
   - When authentication challenge turned on, visitors need to enter the password, otherwise they will be blocked.
 - **`Dynamic Protection`**